 Don’t be fooled by the waterproof Goretex lining though – it’s only good for puddles that don’t flow over the top of the shoe (about 8-10cm deep) so it’s useless for most creek crossings.
 The Goretex model is also prone to overheating in hot weather conditions.

-US runners can find the Speedcross here:
+Runners can find the latest Speedcross here:

-Why it’s so important to keep running
+Why it’s so important to keep running despite knee pain

 Bad knees are one of the most common causes of early retirement in runners.